-Corporate debt instruments includes debt securities and corporate loans.
+Corporate debt instruments includes debt securities, corporate loans and convertible debentures.
 Significant inputs for corporate debt instruments are generally determined based on relative value analyses, which incorporate comparisons both to prices of credit default swaps that reference the same or similar underlying instrument or entity and to other debt instruments for the same or similar issuer for which observable prices or broker quotations are available.
 Significant inputs include: